awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

         Specifies the number of days after the backup occurs before AWS Backup moves the recovery point to cold storage\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a value with an integer number of days\.
       + `delete_after_days` – This policy key maps to the `DeleteAfterDays` key in an AWS Backup plan\.

         Specifies the number of days after the backup occurs before AWS Backup deletes the recovery point\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a value with an integer number of days\.
-If you transition a backup to cold storage, it must stay there a minimum of 90 days, so this value must be a minimum of 90 days greater than the `move_to_cold_storge_after_days` value\.
+If you transition a backup to cold storage, it must stay there a minimum of 90 days, so this value must be a minimum of 90 days greater than the `move_to_cold_storage_after_days` value\.
-  + `recovery_point_tags` – This policy key maps to the RecoverPointTags key in an AWS Backup plan\.
+  + `recovery_point_tags` – This policy key maps to the `RecoverPointTags` key in an AWS Backup plan\.

     \(Optional\) Specifies tags that AWS Backup attaches to each backup that it creates from this plan\.
 This key's value contains one or more of the following elements:
     + An identifier for this key name and value pair\.
 This name for each element under `recovery_point_tags` is the tag key name in all lower case, even if the `tag_key` has a different case treatment\.
 This identifier is ***not*** case sensitive\.
 In the previous example, this key pair was identified by the name `Owner`\.
 Each key pair contains the following elements: